Healthy Homes Assessment Maoribank

 What We Do

-As building inspectors, we take on all issues involved in expert home Inspections.
-We are here to ensure you make the right decision when purchasing your next property.
+As building inspectors we are experts in all issues that come with specialist house examinations.
+We’re there to ensure you make the right choice when it comes to purchasing your next property.

-We specialise in a variety of solutions to ensure you are completely informed about the condition of any property you could be contemplating buying or selling along with other solutions.
+We are specialised in a range of services to make sure you are completely informed about the condition of any property you could be looking to purchase or sell in addition to other solutions.

-We do not just work with you but we also have important clients such as the local authorities, banks, and insurance firms.
-They seem to enjoy the peace of mind provided, by the data contained that we offer in our reports of building inspections.
+We don’t just cooperate with you, we also work with some important clients such as the local authorities, banks and insurance firms.
+They seem to appreciate our peace of mind provided, by the data contained provided in our building inspection reports.

-Our systematic method of conducting your home inspection as well as the latest technology in software that incorporates digital images into your reports, you are able to actually see any issues that could be identified.
-With our comprehensive report, it’s not surprising that we have so many clients who recommend our service to family and acquaintances.
+Our systematic approach to your inspection of your home and the most up-to-date software technology that incorporates digital images into the report, you can actually see any issues that may be discovered.
+Thanks to our comprehensive report, it’s easy to understand why we have so many clients who recommend our service to family members and friends.

 Comprehensive House Assessments